 I have a long way to go, and I might not make it to the ground floor, but I’m sticking to the calculator.
 Small changes can make a skyscraper-sized difference towards a lighter footprint.

 I will offset last year’s flight to Vanuatu at Toitū Envirocare (formerly Enviro-Mark Solutions).
 This will only cost $7.74c and will help fund a wind farm in Turkey.
 Offsetting flights removes a whole tonne (-1000kg) from my carbon footprint.
-A trip to the United States later this year will be offset.
+A future trip to the United States will be offset.

 My small townhouse was built in the 1970s, and the insulation should be upgraded, which will save 109kg of carbon.
 Other home improvements on the agenda are a solar hot-water attachment on the outdoor hot-water cylinder (-63.08kg) and draft excluders (-3.63kg)*.
 On the future wish-list is an electric car (-770kg).